Learning with Bounded Instance- and Label-dependent Label Noise: Empirical Evaluations

-Under different settings of ($\rho_{\text{+1max}}$, $\rho_{\text{-1max}}$, $n_\text{act}$), we compare performances of classifiers learnt by the following methods: \begin{enumerate}[(1)] \item ``clean'': Train the classifier with clean examples. \item ``noisy'': Train the classifier with noisy examples. \item ``auto'': Train the classifier with automatically-collected distilled examples. \item ``auto+act'': Train the classifier by our Algorithm \ref{algo2}. \item ``noisy+act'': Add the $n_\text{act}$ examples actively-labeled by ``auto+act'' into the noisy training sample and remove the corresponding noisy ones, and then train the classifier.
-This method is used as a baseline for comparisons with our ``auto+act''.
-The share of actively-labeled examples is to make comparisons fair. \end{enumerate} A summary of the performances of different methods under different ($\rho_{\text{+1max}}$, $\rho_{\text{-1max}}$, $n_\text{act}$) is shown in Table \ref{tb2}.
+The performances of evaluated methods under different ($\rho_{\text{{+1max}}}$, $\rho_{\text{{-1max}}}$, $n_\text{act}$) are shown in Table \ref{tb3}.
 Note that the standard deviations of some results are large, since in different trials label noise is generated by different noise rates functions.
-It is shown that our ``auto+act'' does not only always significantly outperforms the baseline in terms of average classification accuracies, but also achieves smaller standard deviations compared to ``noisy'' and ``noisy+act''.
+It is shown that our ``auto+act'' does not only always significantly outperform the baseline in terms of average classification accuracies, but also achieves smaller standard deviations compared to ``noisy'' and ``noisy+act''.